EliWimmer/Obsmd-Life-Manager/06 Guide/Daily Note.md

 Dailies include a daily journal, which will appear in the weekly note, Habits, which will appear in the [[02 Action|Alignment]] dashboard and the weekly & monthly note.

 Run log is included for example of other things you may want to put here and query from somewhere else.

+Currently the plugin Metaedit is not working correctly, so the daily habits should be manually filled in with a ✅ or ❌ emoji.

 ###### ◧ MORNING JOURNAL
 [Morning Gratitude :: ]